Skip to main content

 Which states have no tax on lottery winnings?

 Nine states have no state income tax that applies to lottery winnings: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 California also does not tax lottery winnings even though it has a state income tax.
-However, Alaska, Hawaii, Mississippi, Nevada, Utah, and Alabama do not participate in Mega Millions, so winners in those states would have purchased tickets elsewhere.
+That said, Alaska, Hawaii, Mississippi, Nevada, Utah, and Alabama do not participate in Mega Millions, so winners in those states would have purchased tickets elsewhere.

 How much would you take home from a $1 billion Mega Millions jackpot?